Actyx/Actyx/web/developer.actyx.com/blog/2020-08-27-from-events-to-erp-bookings.md

 Each movement done by the warehouse workforce can be exported 1-1 to the ERP; let's illustrate this with an example:

-* SKU A (Articleno.
+* SKU A (article no..
 42), Quantity 500 has been moved from location X to Z
-* SKU B (Articleno.
+* SKU B (article no..
 42), Quantity 1000 has been moved from location Z to Y

 These two movements will result in quantity changes in locations X, Y, and Z for the article no. 42 in the state of the ERP system.
 However, this logic is encapsulated in the interface provided by the ERP system, and requires exactly one